mybest

 We tested some of the top-selling cordless vacuums from Amazon, Walmart, and other sites to find the best one.
 Here at mybest, we define the ideal cordless vacuum as one that can be used on every kind of flooring with one brush, has a long-lasting battery, and can be used for a long time without tiring the user.

-We tested each vacuum for the following eight things.
+We tested each vacuum on the following eight points.

 Products we tested